 Differential diagnosis and treatment of shock can be extremely challenging with traditional parameters like blood pressure and heart rate.
 Clinicians need a complete picture of the patient's hemodynamics (flow, preload, contractility and afterload) to identify the type of shock (cardiogenic vs. hypovolemic for instance) and continuous monitoring to guide therapy and assess the patient's response.
-The EC[TM] monitor and cardiometer are ideal for these patients and for Early Goal Directed Therapy (EGDT) protocol for shock patients.
+The ECTM-cardiometer es ideal for these patients and for Early Goal Directed Therapy (EGDT) protocol for shock patients.